McGillOutdoorsClub/reservations/README.md

 gem install bundler
 bundle install
 ```
-See http://stackoverflow.com/a/3608756 if you encounter an error when installing mysql2

 You'll need to edit config/database.yml to point to your database, including the correct username and password.
 See [Rails Guides](http://guides.rubyonrails.org/configuring.html#configuring-a-database) for common database examples.
 We package a few example files in the ```config/``` folder for Ubuntu, Fedora, and OS X.